 Oak is often prized for its durability and rich natural color, which is why some homeowners may hesitate to paint over their oak trim.
-However, if you prefer a cleaner and more modern look, then you shouldn’t hesitate painting over your oak trim.
-Painting oak trim, white brightens a room and requires no additional technique or tool than painting over any other trim.
+However, if you prefer a cleaner and more modern look, then you shouldn’t hesitate to paint over your oak trim.
+Painting oak trim white brightens a room and requires no additional technique or tool than painting over any other trim.

-The decision of whether or not you should paint over your oak trim should be based on what you like.
+The decision of whether or not you should paint over your oak trim should be based on what you like and your personal style.
 So unless you plan to resell your home soon, you shouldn’t hesitate.
-And even so, the resale value won’t be affected much - since the actual craftsman’s oak wood is still underneath.
+And even so, the resale value won’t be affected much because the actual craftsman’s oak wood is still underneath.

 Reasons to Paint your Oak Trim White